We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 So, you know, the states have to continue it.

-What I can foresee, what I predict going on with Obamacare Rollout 2.0, is they're going to just jack up the subsidies.
+What I can foresee, what I predict going on with Obamacare rollout 2.0 is they're going to just jack up the subsidies.

-They're going to get everybody hooked in who lost their health care by sub overly subsidizing them, get them hooked in, and you know, for a protracted limited time, um, a year or two or whatever, and then they're once they're hooked, they're hooked.
+They're going to get everybody hooked in who lost their health care by overly subsidizing them, getting them hooked in, and for a protracted, limited time, a year or two, whatever.

 So that's what I see happening.